 - Ensure it looks great on both desktop and mobile

-- Don’t forget to include alt tags in case the recipient has images turned off by default
+- Don’t forget to include alt tags in case the recipient has images turned off

-- Keep it concise and easily digestible
+- Keep it concise and easy to digest

 - Include one or more clickable links in the text

 - Use a bold font, a different color, and/or underlining to help identify links

 - Make your headline stand out